langchain-ai/langgraph/docs/docs/cloud/concepts/index.md

 - Create a new thread with the specified assistant
 - Send the specified input to that thread

 Note that this sends the same input to the thread every time.
+See the [How-to Guide](../how-tos/cloud_examples/cron_jobs/) for creating cron jobs.

 The LangGraph Cloud API provides several endpoints for creating and managing cron jobs.
 See the [API reference](../reference/api_ref.md) for more details.